manuparra/MasterCyberSec_Practice/README.md

 To work in this practice is mandatory to connect to **Docker Server** in order to manage  **containers**.

-## Provided infraestructure
+## Infrastructure

-The complete structure of the infraestructure for the practice is the next:
+The complete  infraestructure for the practice is the next:

 ![CompleteStruct](https://sites.google.com/site/manuparra/home/dockerstrcut.jpg)